dvbsknd/FCC-personal-library/README.md

 ### Todo

 1. Add functional and unit tests for the API
+1. Make tests add/remove dummy data to the database
 1. Document the local development environment and scripts
 1. Document the deployment process
 1. Find out how to test React components